PSHE including Relationships and Health Education

 Throughout the school year, class teachers tailor their teaching and curriculum to the needs of their particular classes.
 For example, if there have been bereavements within a particular year group, then literacy work, collective worship or story time will be adapted to support children and explore their feelings.

 We are proud to be a very active school and, in addition to the statutory PE lessons, we encourage children to participate in our many active afterschool clubs; try out for our sports teams and give them opportunities to try new sports and activities.
 All activities that children participate in, both inside and outside of school, are celebrated within our Friday celebration assemblies, where pupils are invited to share their participation and successes.
-Additionally, in response to the potential effects of COVID-related lockdowns and isolations, we have implemented an extra fitness session for every class on those days that where they do not have PE lessons.

 We also hold a 'Healthy Week' every year in the Summer term.
 During this week, we invite outside agencies in to provide drug education to Key Stage 2; run skipping and karate workshops; and discuss diet and nutrition, amongst a variety of other activities.